RonenNess/RPGUI/README.md

 ![alt tag](https://raw.githubusercontent.com/RonenNess/RPGUI/master/for_readme/hr.jpg)

-RPGUI gives automatic style to any <hr> tag inside the rpgui-content.
-You can use <hr> tags as a nice method to separate parts of a container.
+RPGUI gives automatic style to any &lt;hr&gt; tag inside the rpgui-content.
+You can use &lt;hr&gt; tags as a nice method to separate parts of a container.

-In addition, there's a fancier version of an <hr> you can use with the "golden" class:
+In addition, there's a fancier version of an &lt;hr&gt; you can use with the "golden" class:

 ```html
 <hr class="golden">